KAKI555/Earth/README.md

 * Removed annoying animations and replaced with new one
 * New Css pesudo

+# Please star this so more people can use yhis template

 This is free to use and thank you for reading :D
 Made by Kaki555